DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ### The End of Divine Bloodlines

-As I traced the genealogies of post-conquest rulers, the pattern became clear.
+As I traced the genealogies of post-conquest Reges, the pattern became clear.
 The new kings weren't claiming descent from the old god-kings - they were explicitly rejecting those bloodlines.

 **Before the conquest:**

 - Egyptian pharaohs claimed to be living gods
 - Mesopotamian kings claimed divine parentage
-- Hittite rulers claimed descent from storm gods
+- Hittite Reges claimed descent from storm gods
 - Mycenaean kings claimed descent from Zeus and other Olympians

 **After the conquest:**

-- New rulers claimed divine appointment, not divine descent
+- New Reges claimed divine appointment, not divine descent
 - Emphasis on being "chosen" by distant, invisible gods
 - Systematic rejection of claims to divine bloodlines
-- Installation of human intermediaries rather than hybrid rulers
+- Installation of human intermediaries rather than hybrid Reges

 The conquerers hadn't just eliminated the hybrid bloodlines - they had replaced the entire system of divine kingship with something completely different.